mayaRozenshteyn/ppp-website/README.md

-# ppp-website
+# Plant Powered Plates Website
 See the running website at https://www.plantpoweredplates.media!

-This repository contains code for the Plant-Powered Plates website.
+*This repository contains code for the Plant-Powered Plates website.*
+Plant-Powered Plates (PPP) aims to inspire kids to combat climate change through sustainable food choices.
+Using kid-friendly and engaging videos, handouts, and activities, we hope to motivate children to create positive environmental change through their everyday eating habits.

 # Creators
 Maya Rozenshteyn [(mayaRozenshteyn)](https://github.com/mayaRozenshteyn)